seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **PRINCE HENRY**
 Go bear this letter to Lord John of Lancaster, to my
-brother John; this to my Lady Westmoreland.
+brother John; this to my Lord of Westmoreland.

 *Exit Bardolph*